A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

 In addition to the Eulerian discretization methods mentioned above, there have been notable advancements in the Lagrangian framework for the KS system \eqref{eq:para_system} and related equations.
 The parabolic-elliptic case is comparatively simpler, characterized by a memoryless particle interaction system~\cite{velazquez2004point} with singularities arising when a pair of particles approach closely.
 Several particle methods seek to circumvent the singularity; Havskovéč and Ševčovič \cite{havskovec2009stochastic} employed a regularized interaction potential, and Liu et al. \cite{liu2017random} developed a random particle blob method with a mollified kernel.
 Convergence studies for these approaches have been conducted in \cite{havskovec2011convergence, mischler2013kac} and \cite{liu2019propagation}, with mean-field equations serving as a key tool \cite{mischler2013kac}.
 Other works include the computation of 2D advective parabolic-elliptic KS systems with passive flow \cite{khan2015global}, and the reduction of computational costs via the random batch method for particle interactions \cite{random_batch}.

 Existing Lagrangian frameworks for parabolic-elliptic cases cannot be directly extended to fully parabolic systems, as the chemo-attractant concentration no longer achieves rapid local equilibration and the drift terms depend on historical particle positions \cite{chen2022mean, fournier2023particle}.
 Stevens \cite{stevens2000} developed an $N$-particle system for the fully parabolic case, representing the chemo-attractant concentration with particles subject to probabilistic creation and annihilation.
-However, this method also leads to the accumulation of per-step complexity over time.
-To address this limitation, Wang et al. \cite{SIPF1} developed a stochastic interacting particle-field (SIPF) method that records the chemo-attractant concentration through spectral decomposition and maintains only the current-step particle positions, ensuring that the complexity per step remains constant over time.
+However, this method also suffers from the accumulation of per-step complexity over time.
+To address this limitation, Wang et al. \cite{SIPF1} developed a stochastic interacting particle-field (SIPF) method that computes the chemo-attractant concentration through spectral decomposition and maintains only the current-step particle positions, which ensures that the per-step complexity remains constant over time.

-However, we have to point out that in the SIPF method \cite{SIPF1}, each particle interacts with every Fourier mode.
-This requires the computation of the trigonometric sum $\frac{1}{P}\sum_{p=1}^P e^{-\frac{2\pi i \mathbf{q}}{L}\cdot \mathbf{X}_p}$ for all wavenumbers $\mathbf{q}$, where $\mathbf{X}_p$ for $1\leq p \leq P$ are the positions of the particles (see Algorithm \ref{Alg:SIPF}).
-For 3D systems with $H$ Fourier modes per dimension, this leads to an $\mathcal{O}(PH^3)$ computational complexity per timestep, where $P$ is the number of the particles.
-This computational bottleneck severely restricts the applicability of SIPF for large-scale 3D KS systems, particularly in scenarios requiring high-resolution simulations.
+However, we have to point out that in the SIPF method \cite{SIPF1}, each particle of $\rho$ interacts with every Fourier mode of $c$.
+This requires the computation of the trigonometric sum $\frac{1}{P}\sum_{p=1}^P e^{-\frac{2\pi i \mathbf{q}}{L}\cdot \widehat{\mathbf{X}}_p}$ for all wavenumbers $\mathbf{q}$, where $\widehat{\mathbf{X}}_p$ for $1\leq p \leq P$ are the positions of the particles (see Algorithm \ref{Alg:SIPF}).
+For 3D systems with $H$ Fourier modes per dimension, this results in an $O(PH^3)$ computational complexity per timestep.
+Such a computational bottleneck severely restricts the applicability of SIPF for large-scale 3D KS systems, particularly in scenarios requiring high-resolution and long-time simulations.